plblum/jivs/README.md

     and/or contributes data used by the validators.
 You get and set its value both from a Model and the Inputs (your editor widgets) in the UI.

 	+ `InputValueHost class` – For your Inputs, a ValueHost with the power of validation.
-	+ `StaticValueHost class` – For values that are not validated but contribute to validation.
+	+ `StaticValueHost class` – For values that do not need validating, but support validation rules of InputValueHosts.

 	>For example, a postal codes might be validated against a regular expression.
 But that expression depends on the country of delivery.
 So you would use a `StaticValueHost` to pass in a country code your app is using, and let the validation internally select the right